top of page

 What is Motivational Interviewing?

-1. It is an effective evidence-based approach to overcoming ambivalence (ambivalence keeps many people from making positive life.)
+1. It is an effective evidence-based approach to overcoming ambivalence (ambivalence keeps many people from making positive life choices.)

 2. It is non-judgmental, non-confrontational and non-adversarial.